2011 Scientific Research and Experimental Development tax credit claim

 General purpose learning and thinking software for control of robots based on artificial neural networks (ANN).

-242 - What technological obstacles did you have to overcome to achieve those advancements?
+242 - What technological obstacles/uncertainties did you have to overcome to achieve those advancements?
 (Maximum 350 words)

-244 - Summarize the work performed in the tax year, and explain how that work contributed to the advancement of scientific knowledge.
+244 – What work did you perform in the tax year to overcome the technological obstacles/uncertainties described in Line 242?
 (Summarize the systematic investigation) (Maximum 700 words)